GENERAL LENS QUESTIONS

 Can I also purchase PRIMAL® contact lenses in store?
 PRIMAL contact lenses are available at numerous retailers across Canada, the US and the world!
-To find a retailer near you, please contact us at:
+To find a retailer near you, please contact our distribution center at:

 I live outside of Canada – can I still purchase your PRIMAL® contact lenses?
 If you live outside of Canada, you can still purchase our contact lenses at a local retailer or online on our web store.